What is phishing?

 Burn notes, however, that hackers still spread most of these attacks using “spoofed accounts or domains”.
 She adds: “We’re expecting cyber attacks to increase in number but the threats themselves are not novel.
 Security analysts and incident responders already know how to identify, resolve, and mitigate them.

-Martin Borrett, UK & Ireland technical director at IBM Security, explains that cyber criminals can leverage AI tools to “analyze user behavior, preferences, and patterns”.
+Martin Borrett, UK and Ireland technical director at IBM Security, explains that cybercriminals can leverage AI tools to “analyze user behavior, preferences, and patterns”.
 This information helps them design “highly personalized and targeted phishing emails and social engineering campaigns that are more likely to succeed”.

 He adds: “Additionally, AI can help automate the process of crafting and sending these messages, enabling attackers to carry out large-scale and coordinated attacks more efficiently."

-Jon France, chief information security officer at the non-profit cyber security certification body ISC2, suggests that cyber criminals are no longer focusing on email phishing scams due to to the rise of AI.
+Jon France, chief information security officer at the non-profit cyber security certification body ISC2, suggests that cybercriminals are no longer focusing on email phishing scams due to the rise of AI.
 He says they can now use deep fakes, AI-generated fake videos of real people, to trick victims into handing over their passwords, payment information, and cash.

 Other key phishing trends: Spam, BEC, vishing

-As well as a sharp rise in AI-based phishing campaigns, many other notable phishing trends have emerged in 2024 so far.
+In addition to a sharp rise in AI-based phishing campaigns, many other notable phishing trends emerged in 2024.

-One key development is the growing sophistication of unwanted emails, according to Borrett.
+One key development was the growing sophistication of unwanted emails, according to Borrett.
 He says people are finding it harder to “distinguish legitimate business emails from phishing emails”.

 To avoid this, he advises the following: “Verify the sender, decide if an email is valid before clicking links or attachments, and verify the email without forwarding it to others.”

-Burns says cyber criminals are spending greater amounts of time trying to understand their victims, in the hopes of designing and conducting more advanced phishing and business email compromise (BEC) attacks.
+Burn says cybercriminals are spending greater amounts of time trying to understand their victims, in the hopes of designing and conducting more advanced phishing and business email compromise (BEC) attacks.

 “Yes, there are some that still take a “spray and pray” approach but many know that a well-crafted phishing message will allow them to get that desired foothold in their target organization," she explains.